 The Convention requires that countries who are party to it establish a Central Authority to be the authoritative source of information and point of contact in that country.
 The Department of State is the U.S. Central Authorityfor the Convention.

 The Convention aims to prevent the abduction, sale of, or trafficking in children, and it works to ensure that intercountry adoptions are in the best interests of children.

 The Convention recognizes intercountry adoption as a means of offering the advantage of a permanent home to a child when a suitable family has not been found in the child's country of origin.
 It enables intercountry adoption to take place when, among other steps:

 The Convention provides for recognition by other party countries of adoptions made in accordance with the Convention.

 Accredited or Approved Adoption Agencies: Only adoption service providers that have been accredited or approved on a Federal level may offer certain key adoption services for Convention adoptions.
 When adopting a child from a Convention country, prospective adoptive parents know that their adoption service provider has been evaluated by the Department of State's designated Accrediting Entity.
-This Accrediting Entity, the Council on Accreditation, evaluates agencies and individuals using uniform standards that work to ensure professional and ethical practices.
+This Accrediting Entity, the Intercountry Adoption Accreditation and Maintenance Entity, Inc. (IAAME), evaluates agencies and individuals using uniform standards that work to ensure professional and ethical practices.